 1. Silver Spangled Hamburg

 A good choice among the best free-range chicken breeds is the Silver Spangled Hamburg.
-Known for its alertness, this compact breed is beautiful and at the same time resourceful, being naturally good at foraging.
+Known for its alertness, this compact breed is beautiful and, at the same time, resourceful. he Silver Spangled Hamburg is naturally good at foraging.

-The background story of the Silver Spangled Hamburg goes as far back as the 14 century all the way to Europe, specifically the Netherlands and England.
-The Netherlands has its version of the Silver Spangled Hamburg as locals call it the Holland fowl, while the United Kingdom also has a variety.
+The background story of the Silver Spangled Hamburg goes as far back as the 14th century, all the way to Europe, specifically the Netherlands and England.
+The Netherlands has its version of the Silver Spangled Hamburg, as locals call it, the Holland fowl, while the United Kingdom also has a variety.
 Nonetheless, both the Dutch and British Hamburg share the same qualities.

 In terms of appearance, the Silver Spangled Hamburg is a beauty.
 The breed features a slender body with lustrous greenish-black spangles and plumage that is silvery white.
 This gives off a polka dot appearance which makes it look unique and exquisite — perfect for being a show bird.
 It also has white earlobes, bright red wattles, rose combs, and leaden blue shanks and toes.

-As they are relatively smaller in size in comparison to other breeds, Silver Spangled Hamburg roosters weigh 5 lbs at an average while hens weigh 4 lbs.
+As they are relatively smaller in size in comparison to other breeds, Silver Spangled Hamburg roosters weigh five pounds an average, while hens weigh four pounds.

 Interestingly, this breed experiences early maturation.
 Hens tend to lay eggs earlier compared to other breeds.
 Fondly called the Dutch Everyday Layer, the breed can lay a good number of medium-sized white eggs regularly, making it a beautiful and practical choice.